Nutrition During Chemotherapy

 Try eating in a new setting.

-Physical activity, such as walking, can help increase your appetite.
+Do physical activity, such as walking, to help increase your appetite.
 Try to be active for at least 30 minutes each day.

 Boost your diet by getting the vitamins and minerals you need from fruits, vegetables, and whole grains.